 The two appointments will for the first time in nine years give the Republicans a majority on the FCC.
-What is more, they will give Chairman Burch the votes he needs to slow down the commission's recent surge toward reg-
+What is more, they will give Chairman Burch the votes he needs to slow down the commission's recent surge toward regulation aimed at reshaping the broadcasting industry.